-The student must complete a total of 20 credits including: 1.
-Both of the following courses:.
-211C Area Studies and Multicultural Civilizations: IAH The Americas (D).....
-4 National Diversity and Change: United States (N) 4 ISS 335 These courses must focus on Chicano/Latino content.
-Three of the following courses: 2.
-Social and Cultural Status of Latinos ANP 412 in the U.S..
-Chicano and Latino Literatures in English.
-ENG 351 Ethnic Minority Families in America FCF 442 HST 327 History of Mexican Americans in the United States HST 383 The Caribbean .
-Modern Spanish Central and South America 385 HST 3
+CREDITS The student must complete a total of 20 credits including: Both of the following courses: 8 IAH 211C Area Studies and Multicultural Civilizations: The Americas (D) ISS 335 National Diversity and Change: United States (N) 4 These courses must focus on Chicano/Latino content.
+Three of the following courses: 9 ANP 412 Social and Cultural Status of Latinos in the U.S. 3